orbit-love/community-ruby-notion-orbit/docs/setup.md

 # First Time Setup

 During the setup, we will need to create a new Notion integration which will allow this library to interact with the platform.
+This process takes about 2 minutes to finish.
 The application will contain an API secret which we should take note of for later.

 1. Head to [Notion Integrations](https://www.notion.so/my-integrations) and login in to your account.
 2. Click on the "+ New Integration" button on the left-hand side of the page. *Note: You must have admin access to your Notion workspace.*